Man shot by police confronted motorists with gun, rammed car, drew knife on cop

 He then brandished a knife and came toward police, and was shot by an officer shortly before midday yesterday, police say.

-"Officers on the scene immediately rendered medical attention and the man was transported to hospital by Ambulance where he remains in a serious but stable condition," police said in a statement tonight.
+"Officers on the scene immediately rendered medical attention and the man was transported to hospital by ambulance where he remains in a serious but stable condition," police said in a statement tonight.

 "No officers or members of the public were injured in the incident and police later confirmed that the woman involved [in the alleged family harm matter] is safe and well.
 The members of the public involved in the incident have been offered welfare support.
 The Police officer who discharged their weapon is being supported, and additional support has been provided to their family and the other officers who attended," police said.